equinor/radix-public-site/public-site/docs/radix-config/index.md

       publicPort: http
 ```

 The `publicPort` field of a component, if set to `<PORT_NAME>`, is used to make the component accessible on the internet by generating a public endpoint.
+By default, the public endpoint can be accessed from all public IP addresses.
+You can restrict access to the public endpoints by configuring a list of IP address ranges in `network.ingress.public.allow`, see [network](#network-1) for more information.

-Any component without `publicPort: <PORT_NAME>` can only be accessed from another component in the app.
+A component without `publicPort: <PORT_NAME>` can only be accessed from another component in the app.
 If specified, the `<PORT_NAME>` should exist in the `ports` field.

 :::tip
 If no [ports](./#ports) specified for a component, `publicPort` should not be set.